 Wear warm, layered clothing, and a waterproof jacket if you want to enjoy the open-air observation deck.
 Weather conditions may change suddenly.
 Of course, remember to bring your cameras and binoculars!
 If it’s a sunny day, bring sunscreen.

-The whales are so plentiful that Icy Strait Point will give you a refund of $100 ($50 per child) if a whale is not spotted on the trip.
+The whales are so plentiful that Icy Strait Point will give you a refund of the whale watching portion of your tour if a whale is not spotted on the trip.
 However, don't anticipate a refund!
 Whales have been sighted on every tour conducted since we opened in 2004.